The Garden of Words: Inspirations, motifs, and metaphors

 Although the story's central theme is loneliness, it uses shoes and rain as motifs, along with Man'yōshū poetry and the Japanese garden in which it is set.
 Although rain is typically seen as sad and gloomy, in The Garden of Words it makes the world more vivid and protects the two main characters from the reality of their lives and the limitations imposed by society.
-Shinkai also noted a parallel between love and rain—that neither can be controlled or stopped.

 According to Shinkai, shoes were a metaphor for life as Yukari learned to walk again, while Takao's shoe-making typified their relationship.
 Similarly, Yukari's choice of food and beverages—initially beer and chocolate, due to a stress-induced taste disorder—was a metaphor for her emotional health.

 In many of Shinkai's films, sad endings resulting from misunderstandings and unrequited feelings are common.
 According to Shinkai, his stories are intended to encourage teenagers as they learn to cope with these commonplace experiences.
 In an interview, he admitted that he had been accustomed to being turned down by women, and felt that his stories were encouraging because his characters continue to try, despite being unsuccessful at love.
 The Garden of Words also illustrated how people do not mature as linearly or elegantly as we often assume.
 Shinkai himself could relate with Yukari in not feeling as smart or mature at age 27, stating, "We're all still just children at age 27," a point that voice actress Kana Hanazawa also agreed with.

 The original idea for The Garden of Words came from Shinkai's desire to capture the beauty of the daily scenery in modern Tokyo and showcase it in a film.
 Having lived for ten years in Shinjuku, he selected it as the location of the film and set about taking thousands of photos, upon which he created his storyboards.
 Wanting to share the peace and harmony of his favorite locations in Japan with the hope that it would encourage people to visit, Shinkai modeled the garden in the film to match Shinjuku Gyoen National Garden in Tokyo.
 Following the earthquake in March 2011, he was worried that it could be destroyed and wanted to preserve it in an animated film.